mggg/GerryChain/README.rst

 This code implements Monte-Carlo exploration of districting plans, exploring the space around an initial districting plan to give some idea of the degree of gerrymandering.

-It is a Python rewrite of the chain C++ program (https://github.com/gerrymandr/cfp_mcmc), originally by Maria Chikina, Alan Frieze and Wesley Pegden, for their paper, "Assessing significance in a Markov chain without mixing" (http://www.pnas.org/content/114/11/2860).
+This package began as a Python rewrite of the chain C++ program (https://github.com/gerrymandr/cfp_mcmc), originally by Maria Chikina, Alan Frieze and Wesley Pegden, for their paper, "Assessing significance in a Markov chain without mixing" (http://www.pnas.org/content/114/11/2860).